InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 ## Creating an application

 >   Importantly **YOU DO NOT NEED TO CLONE THIS REPOSITORY** to use the cookie-cutter.
-    It will clone and use the repository for you.
+    The cookie-cutter will clone and use the repository for you.

 Consider creating a virtual environment and then run the cookie-cutter from a directory where you want your kubernetes-based Ansible project to be created.
-You will eventually commit the project you create to GitHub.

     python -m venv ~/.venv/cookiecutter-ansible-kubernetes
     source ~/.venv/cookiecutter-ansible-kubernetes/bin/activate